jumpinjackie/mapguide-react-layout/KNOWN_ISSUES.md

  * [#34](https://github.com/jumpinjackie/mapguide-react-layout/issues/34): Digitization tools have poor user experience on mobile/tablet devices
  * [#34](https://github.com/jumpinjackie/mapguide-react-layout/issues/34): Feature Tooltips does not work on mobile/tablet devices
+ * Due to lack of Google Maps integration, if an Application Definition references Google Maps layers, they will be ignored

 Templates
 =========